1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 (a) the Organiser shall not be in breach of this agreement by virtue of that cancellation or abandonment;

-(b) (without prejudice to their rights and liabilities arising before this cancellation) the parties shall, in respect of the period following the Organiser’s notice, thereafter be relieved of their rights and obligations under this agreement in respect of the Event, and the provisions of clause 13.2 shall apply.
+(b) (without prejudice to their rights and liabilities arising before this cancellation) the parties shall, in respect of the period following the Organiser’s notice, thereafter be relieved of their rights and obligations under this agreement in respect of the Event, and any prepayments shall be refunded net of costs incurred by the Organiser in performing its obligations herein.

 15.1 Each party shall keep the other party’s Confidential Information confidential and shall not: